 What Is Office Technology?

 Office technology refers to the hardware and software used in a workplace to enhance productivity, communication, and efficiency.
-It encompasses a wide range of devices and systems that help facilitate smooth day-to-day business operations.
+It encompasses a wide range of devices and systems that work in concert to facilitate smooth day-to-day business operations.

 Leveraging office management tools enables businesses to adopt the latest technology while maintaining a structured and organized workflow.